samrobbins85/radix-colors-for-tailwind/readme.md

 # Radix colors for Tailwind

-This adds the (radix colour palette)[https://www.radix-ui.com/colors] to Tailwind CSS
+This adds the [radix color palette](https://www.radix-ui.com/colors) to Tailwind CSS

 You can add this plugin under the `plugins` key of your `tailwind.config.js` as follows: